Zettelkasten: History

 The paper slip or card has long been used by individual researchers and by organizations to manage information, including the specialized form of the card catalog.

 Coming from a commonplace book tradition, Conrad Gessner (1516–1565) invented his own method of organization in which the individual notes could be rearranged at any time.
-In retrospect, his recommendation of gluing slips onto bound sheets was an innovation in moving from commonplace books to index cards as a form factor for scholarly information management.
+In retrospect, his recommendation of gluing slips onto bound sheets was an innovation in moving from commonplace books to index cards as a form for scholarly information management.

 The first early modern card cabinet was designed by 17th-century English inventor Thomas Harrison (c.
 1640s).
 Harrison's manuscript on the "ark of studies" (Arca studiorum) describes a small cabinet that allows users to excerpt books and file their notes in a specific order by attaching pieces of paper to metal hooks labeled by subject headings.
 Harrison's system was edited and improved by Vincent Placcius in his well-known handbook on excerpting methods (De arte excerpendi, 1689).
 The German polymath Gottfried Wilhelm Leibniz (1646–1716) was known to have relied on Harrison's invention in at least one of his research projects.

 In 1767, Carl Linnaeus used "little paper slips of a standard size" to record information for his research.
 Over 1,000 of Linnaeus's precursors to the modern index card containing information collected from books and other publications and measuring five by three inches are housed at the Linnean Society of London.

 Later in his own commonplace, under the heading "My way of collecting materials for future writings" (translated), Johann Jacob Moser (1701–1785) described the algorithms with which he filled his card boxes.

 The 1796 idyll Leben des Quintus Fixlein by German Romantic writer Jean Paul is structured according to the Zettelkasten in which the protagonist keeps his autobiography.
-Jean Paul ultimately assembled 12,000 paper scraps into his commonplace books over the course of his lifetime, but died in 1825, almost a century before the advent of standardized note cards or box systems which later made it easier to store and organize them.
+Paul ultimately assembled 12,000 paper scraps into his commonplace books over the course of his lifetime.

 French scholars Charles-Victor Langlois and Charles Seignobos, in their Introduction to the Study of History (1897), recommended that historians take notes on paper slips or cards, and they commented: "Every one admits nowadays that it is advisable to collect materials on separate cards or slips of paper."
 However, some decades later other scholars said that in America in the 1890s the card-file note-taking system was "still something of a novelty".